-Within Hypo Tirol Bank AG operational risk is defined as the danger of loss caused by the inappropriateness or failure of internal procedures, individuals, systems or external events.
-Apart from that, risks arising out of infor-mation and or communication technologies (ICT) are also considered in relation to operational risk.
+Hypo Tirol Bank defines operational risk as the danger of loss caused by the inappropriateness or failure of internal procedures, individuals, systems or external events.
+Apart from that, risks arising out of information and or communication technologies (ICT) are also considered in relation to operational risk.
 Strategic risks and reputation risks are excluded, whereas legal risks are included.